packit/deployment/docs/testing-changes.md

 and then build worker & service images (`make worker; make service` in `packit-service` repo) with Docker, before you run `DEPLOYMENT=dev make deploy`.

-#### Staging (quick & reliable & but don't break it)
+### Staging (quick & reliable & but don't break it)

-If you're lazy and you're sure your changes won't do any harm, you can temporarily get hold of staging instance for that.
+If you're fairly sure your changes won't do any harm, you can temporarily get hold of staging instance for that.

-Just build & push `packit-worker` and you can play.
+In case of `packit-worker`:

 - in packit-service repo:
   - `make worker`